 1. Get plenty of sleep!

 Sleep is your body’s time to recharge, so don’t attempt to pull an all-nighter before finals.
-Even if you have a lot of work to do, try to get at least 8 hours of sleep every night.
+Even if you have a lot of work, try to get at least 8 hours of sleep every night.

 2. Get to know your professor

-If you have a good relationship with your professor, it will be much easier for them to recommend suitable materials for studying or provide extra credit opportunities.
+If you have a good relationship with your professor, it will be much easier for them to recommend suitable study materials or provide extra credit opportunities.